 5. Take this opportunity to do things differently

-Some organisations have used the pandemic to press the reset button and make huge changes to working practices, so now is the time to look at how you can continue to adapt and improve on what you’ve already started.
+Some organisations have used the pandemic to press the reset button and make huge changes to working practices and the company environment.
+Now is the time to look at how you can continue to adapt and improve on what you’ve already started.

 “It’s an opportunity to look at working patterns, real estate and support services, and build flexibility into processes and systems,” says Susy Roberts.
 “What’s important to people?
 How do we embed it into our cultural values, from recruitment to talent retention to day-to-day operations?
 Things won’t go back to how they were, so we need to grab this opportunity and use it to everyone’s advantage.”